OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 Imagine an add-in that allows the user to create custom charts based on data in an Excel workbook.
 This add-in loads data for the user's charts into a hidden sheet in the workbook.
 When a file containing the custom charts is opened, the add-in reads data on the hidden sheet and loads the chart into memory.
 As the user makes edits to the chart, this in-memory structure is updated and re-written to the file before each save.
 This add-in assumes that the only time it is necessary to read the hidden sheet and load it into memory is when the file is opened.

-Co-authoring opens another possibility: the hidden sheet could be modified by another user running the same add-in at the same time.
+co authoring opens another possibility: the hidden sheet could be modified by another user running the same add-in at the same time.
 If this occurs, the charts that the users are viewing might become out of sync.
 For example:
 - Suppose User A opens the file and starts viewing an existing custom chart.
 - While she is doing this, User B opens the same file and starts making changes to the custom chart (for example, changes the type of chart).
 - That change would be saved to the sheet by the add-in on User B’s computer, but User A would never see the change until she reloaded the file.